This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Extract of lemon balm is one of the treatment methods that natural health practitioners tend to use when attempting to regulate overactive thyroid.
 Research suggests that these extracts stop the components that over-activate the thyroid from binding with the thyroid receptor, specifically in patients with Grave’s disease.

 There is also some evidence that lemon balm products, as well as peppermint and angelica root, may be useful in creating herbal remedies for constipation.

 For example, lemon balm tea benefits seem to include fighting abdominal pain and discomfort after eating, constipation, and bloating.
 This may in part be due to the tea’s calming effects on the nervous system.

 According to a 2015 study, lemon balm (taken in capsule form) effectively reduced PMS symptoms in high school-aged women.
+That’s not all.

 If you have a toothache, apply a small amount of lemon balm oil to the painful area.
-You can also inhale the oil or tab it on your temples and neck to help fight headaches.
+You can also inhale the oil or dab it on your temples and neck to help fight headaches.

 Some patients have experienced mild side effects after receiving lemon balm extract treatment.
 These may include:

-• nausea and stomach pains
+- nausea and stomach pains

-• skin reactions
+- skin reactions

-• headache
+- headache

-• dizziness
+- dizziness

-• allergic reactions
+- allergic reactions

 To minimize risk of negative reactions, consume the oil with food, and start with a low dose.
 You can also perform a skin patch test to make sure you don’t get a rash.

 If you are pregnant or nursing, consult your doctor before using herbs regularly.
-Also discuss using this product with your health care provider if you take medications for thyroid disease, anxiety, insomnia or depression.
+Also discuss using this product with your healthcare provider if you take medications for thyroid disease, anxiety, insomnia or depression.

 Compounds are extracted from the leaves and used to make lemon balm oil, tincture, salves and various medicines.